digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/assignment.rst

 * Making sure users don't put in invalid values: 150% is not a valid average assignment grade.
 In the future, we'll learn how to force programs to only accept valid inputs.
 For now, just assume the user will always put in valid inputs.

-* Weights: Check out the `course policies page <https://wustl.instructure.com/courses/102124/pages/course-policies>`_ for the weighting on different components of the grade.
+* Weights: Check out the `course policies page <https://wustl.instructure.com/courses/112030/pages/course-policies>`_ for the weighting on different components of the grade.

 * Rounding: You must round the weighted grade percentages to two digits after the decimal point so that they get printed with the right number of decimal places.
 In order to round, you may use the math operations we learned (``+``, ``-``, ``*``, ``/``) and/or ``Math.round()`` and nothing else.
 Think about what information ``Math.round()`` "loses" and how you would need to change the input so it only loses the information you want to get rid of.

-* Course review: The course review should simulate a coin flip.
-Review how ``Math.random()`` works and assign the value of a variable ``boolean courseReview`` by comparing a random number to ``0.5``.
-What kind of comparison will simulate a coin flip?
-You can then print the value of ``courseReview`` directly.

 * Total grade: Make sure you keep as much precision as possible in all the components when you're calculating the final grade, and then you can round the final grade.
 Rounding early will result in an incorrect final grade value.